risenjapanllc-rgb/RISEN-CARE/docs/architecture/204-data-integrity.md

 ---

+---

-# Core Principle
+# Fundamental Principle

-RISEN CARE prioritizes the integrity and traceability of care records over processing speed.

-If correctness cannot be guaranteed,
+> **If correctness cannot be guaranteed,

-**the system shall stop rather than risk corrupting resident data.**
+> the system shall stop rather than risk corrupting resident data.**

+This principle overrides all implementation decisions, performance optimizations, and automation features.

+Protecting the integrity of resident records is always the highest priority of RISEN CARE.